rohanprabhu-jm/confinity/README.md

 ### Does confinity plan to support remote docker daemons?
 No. We think that would be a bad idea.

+### Will this run inside a kubernetes cluster?
+lol, ok

 ### What are the future plans for confinity?
 Definitely incorporating AI and ML - however we are currently trying to figure out the problems that it will solve.